Why Jesus Will Always be My Homeboy: One Dumb Phrase DistilledPilar Clark

 The Lord never said it, his disciples never wrote it down, and it was never part of the greatest story ever told.

 Don’t get me wrong.
 I have nothing against spiritual turn of phrase.
 I’m a cradle Catholic after all.
 Semi-lapsed and with Buddhist leanings, but still.
 My knee automatically bends into a genuflection whenever I have to enter a pew or you know, row on a plane, and I’m well versed in holy hand jives.
 I’ve even read a good chunk of the Good Book thanks to 16 years in Catholic school and the nuns and priests who made sure we remembered what we read by hook or by (shepherd’s) crook.

 Yet never once did it occur to me that someone came up with that saying as a con.
 As a way to pull the wool over special needs parents’ eyes.
 As a prettily worded pat on the back that has us thinking a child with special needs is some kind of blessing.
 Because Lord knows we hear that message over and over and over again.

 And I’m so tired of it of hearing it.

-The child is always the blessing.
+Yes, the child is always the blessing.
 A beautiful, magical, amazing, inspiring kind of blessing.

 Not the disability.

-Corinthians 10:13: “No temptation has overtaken you that is not common to man.
-God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.”
+Corinthians 10:13: No temptation has overtaken you that is not common to man.
+God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it.